 Find out more about undertaking a Master of Arts (MA) at UC.

 Find out more about undertaking an Doctor of Philosophy (PhD) at UC.

 Visit the College of Arts webpage for information about processes, resources and regulations.

 Look at the research interests of the staff in French to see if your own interests are covered.
-Email your CV, your academic record and your research proposal to the French administrator.
+Email your CV, your academic record and your research proposal to the Global, Cultural & Language Studies administrator.

 The department will advise whether there is a suitable supervisor and if it can support your application.

 A number of scholarships and prizes are available to students of French.
 Students should also search the Scholarships database for funding opportunities.